The Final GRAS Regulation: Putting the Voluntary Notification Procedure in Place

 Calls to finalize the GRAS notification rule began in 2010 with the publication of the Government Accounting Office (GAO) report, Food Safety: FDA Should Strengthen Its Oversight of Food Ingredients Determined to Be Generally Recognized as Safe (GRAS).
 GAO also recommended that FDA should: 1) issue guidance on how to support GRAS conclusions; 2) minimize the potential for conflict of interest on “GRAS panels”; 3) require that the GRAS status of a substance be reconsidered as new scientific information emerges; 4) develop a strategy to require any company that conducts a GRAS determination to provide FDA with basic information about the determination; and 5) obtain more information on nanomaterials used in food.
 FDA did request further comments on the proposed 1997 GRAS Notification procedure in December 2010.

 Concern about FDA’s lack of sufficient information to assess the safety of GRAS substances was also expressed in a November 2013 report by The PEW Charitable Trusts, titled, Fixing the Oversight of Chemicals Added to Our Food.
-The Pew Report recommended that Congress update the Food Additives Amendment of 1958 to ensure that FDA approve the use of all new chemicals added to food and review changes to existing uses of previously approved additives.
+The Pew Report recommended that Congress update the Food Additives Amendment of 1958 to ensure that FDA approves the use of all new chemicals added to food and review changes to existing uses of previously approved additives.
 Then in February 2014, the Center for Food Safety (CFS) filed a lawsuit to vacate the 1997 proposed notification rule, which would have effectively reinstated the petition process.
 Under a Consent Decree issued by the U.S. District Court for the District of Columbia, FDA agreed to issue a final rule on the GRAS review program by August 31, 2016.

 The Final GRAS Rule

 In finalizing the voluntary GRAS notification procedure, FDA pointed out that Section 201(s) of the Food, Drug, and Cosmetic Act of 1938 allows a substance that is GRAS for a particular use to be marketed for that use without premarket approval.
-In response to a comment on the proposed rule that FDA require companies to notify the agency of a conclusion of a GRAS status, FDA responded that it lacked the statutory authority to require companies to submit GRAS Notices under the provisions of Section 201(s).
+In response to a comment on the proposed rule that FDA requires companies to notify the agency of a conclusion of a GRAS status, FDA responded that it lacked the statutory authority to require companies to submit GRAS Notices under the provisions of Section 201(s).
 However, the agency pointed out that the criteria for a conclusion that a substance is GRAS under the conditions of its intended use apply to all conclusions of GRAS status, not just those in a GRAS Notice.

 The final GRAS rule specifies the process for submitting a GRAS Notice and the information that should be included in the notice.
 More specifically, the rule addresses the scientific evidence that should be submitted to demonstrate safety, as well as the manner in which a notifier can demonstrate that the scientific evidence used to establish safety is generally available to the relevant expert scientific community and accepted by that community as demonstrating a reasonable certainty of no harm.

 The final rule clarifies that: “General recognition of safety requires common knowledge, throughout the expert scientific community knowledgeable about the safety of substances directly or indirectly added to food, that there is a reasonable certainty that the substance is not harmful under the conditions of its intended use.”
-Common knowledge can be based on either scientific procedures, or on experience based on common use of a substance in food prior to January 1, 1958.
+Common knowledge can be based on either scientific procedures or on experience based on the common use of a substance in food prior to January 1, 1958.

 A GRAS notice must include seven parts, namely: